Alexey-T/ATSynEdit/readme.md

 Multi-line editor control for Lazarus, which was made by Alexey Torgashin as an alternative to SynEdit.
-It is not based on SynEdit, it has totally different structure (Alexey: I even don't know base structure of SynEdit, it is very complex and very blurry, structure of ATSynEdit is much simpler, it has less base classes, storages, helper classes, but of course internal/hidden complexity of classes is big).
+It is not based on SynEdit, it has totally different structure I even don't know base structure of SynEdit, it is very complex and very blurry, structure of ATSynEdit is much simpler, it has less base classes, storages, helper classes, but of course internal/hidden complexity of classes is big.

 It implements lot of features that modern text editors need.
 CudaText editor is rather modern in 2020 year, it is based on this component.